 Big South Conference Hall of Fame

-The Big South Hall of Fame was formed in 2003-04 as part of the League's 20th Anniversary celebration.
-Each year the Conference will induct up to eight individuals into the Hall of Fame.
-The 2013 Hall of Fame Class increases the Big South's Hall of Fame membership to 52 former student-athletes, coaches, administrators and contributors.
+The Big South Hall of Fame was formed in 2003-04 as part of the league's 20th Anniversary celebration.
+Each year the Conference inducts up to eight individuals into the Hall of Fame.
+The 13th Hall of Fame Class (2016) increased the Big South's Hall of Fame membership to 61 former student-athletes, coaches, administrators and contributors.

 2003 BIG SOUTH HALL OF FAME CLASS - INAUGURAL CLASS (11)